LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/donuts/README.md

 7. The driver can now proceed to submit.
 8. Click the blue *TODO what is this?* button.
 9. Click the yellow *My Work* button
-10. Click the blue *Upload* button in the lop-left, upload your `donuts.c` file.
+10. Click the blue *Upload* button in the lop-left, and upload your `donuts.c` file.
 11. Click the red *Submit* button.
 12. Done!
 Kick back and enjoy a donut.